scriptclump/open_source_question_answers/wordpress.md

 	Create activation and deactivation functions
 	Create an uninstall script

-=> What are the steps you can take if your WordPress file is hacked?
+**What are the steps you can take if your WordPress file is hacked?**

 Install security plugin like WP security
 	Re-install the latest version of WordPress
 	Change password and user-ids for all your users
 	Check your themes and plugins are up to date

-=> In which cases you don’t see plugin menu?
+**In which cases you don’t see plugin menu?**

 You can’t see your plugin menu when the blog is hosted on free wordpress.com as you cannot add plugin there.
 Also, if you do not have an account of an administrator level on your WordPress dashboard, it is not possible to see plugin.

-=> What is the difference between the wp_title and the_title tags?
+**What is the difference between the wp_title and the_title tags?**

 wp_title() function is for use outside “The Loop” to display the title of a Page.  the_title() on the other hand is used within “The Loop“.

-=> How to modify the parent theme behavior within the child theme?
+**How to modify the parent theme behavior within the child theme?**

 The child theme could optionally override other template files like author.php, category.php, functions.php, style.css etc. The WordPress framework first looks for a template file in the child theme directory and then will pick it up from the parent directory if not found.

 	For more details: http://code.tutsplus.com/articles/how-to-modify-the-parent-theme-behavior-within-the-child-theme–wp-31006

-=> How to Create Custom Post Type?
+**How to Create Custom Post Type?**

 Custom post types are new post types you can create.
 A custom post type can be added to WordPress via the register_post_type() function.
 This function allows you to define a new post type by its labels, supported features, availability and other specifics.
 	Here’s a basic example of adding a custom post type:
 	Custom Post Type

-=> How to check if a page exists by url?
+**How to check if a page exists by url?**

 You can use get_page_by_path() function.
 Refer check page existance by url detailed article.

-=> What do next_posts_link() and previous_posts_link() do?
+**What do next_posts_link() and previous_posts_link() do?**

 Because post queries are usually sorted in reverse chronological order, next_posts_link() usually points to older entries (toward the end of the set) and previous_posts_link() usually points to newer entries (toward the beginning of the set).

-=> How to create mailchimp or vertical response campaign for newsletter subscribers & link with WordPress ?
+**How to create mailchimp or vertical response campaign for newsletter subscribers & link with WordPress ?**

 First Create List & Campaign on mailchimp/ WordPress account .
 Then subscribe users from WordPress in mailchimp list by plugin or  manual hard code webform.

-=> What options are there to implement a multi language site ?
+**What options are there to implement a multi language site ?**

 WordPress has no bi/multi-language feature built in by default.
 The other road would be to extend the site with Add-ons like plugins and themes that have multi-language features built-in.

-=> How will you retrieve adjacent posts (next/previous) within the same category?
+**How will you retrieve adjacent posts (next/previous) within the same category?**

 We can retrieve previous post using get_adjacent_post() function and providing it ‘true‘ and taxonomy name in first and last parameters respectively.
 Setting third parameter to false will bring next adjacent post in front of you.

-=> How to create Custom Taxonomy specific to a Custom Post type?
+**How to create Custom Taxonomy specific to a Custom Post type?**

 First of all if you want to show taxonomy metabox only to custom post type then register the taxonomy to only that custom post type by passing the custom post type name as argument in register_taxonomy().
 By doing this the taxonomy metabox appears only to custom post type.

 	For more details: http://WordPress.stackexchange.com/questions/57493/custom-taxonomy-specific-to-a-custom-post-type

-=> How can I stop WordPress from prompting me to enter FTP information when doing updates?
+**How can I stop WordPress from prompting me to enter FTP information when doing updates?**

 If you edit your wp-config.php file you can preload these FTP settings as constants read by WordPress.
 Keep in mind, on a shared host, you should be mindful of possible security implications.

-=> How To Activate Plugins via Code?
+**How To Activate Plugins via Code?**

 Plugins are stored in an array in the ‘active_plugins‘ option.
 The array contains the file path to each plugin that is active.
 To activate a plugin you need to determine what it’s path will be, then pass that path to activate_plugin($plugin_path).

 	Before you can call activate_plugin() you need to include the plugin.php file from wp-admin/includes/.
 You should also check to make sure your plugin isn’t already active.
 The result looks something like this:

 	Activate Plugins via Code

-=>  What’s the difference between site_url() and home_url()?
+** What’s the difference between site_url() and home_url()?**

 The site_url() will always be the location where you can reach the site by tacking on /wp-admin on the end, while home_url() would not reliably be this location.
 The home_url() would be where you have set your homepage by setting General > Settings “Site Address (URL)” field.

-=> How to Link External jQuery/Javascript files with WordPress
+**How to Link External jQuery/Javascript files with WordPress**

 Add your own scripts via wp_enqueue_script() in your template’s functions.php, appropriately setting dependences on jQuery, and wp_head() will add the scripts for you.

-=> How to set global variable in functions.php
+**How to set global variable in functions.php**

 Pure PHP question, really.
 	global $urlSmall;
 	$urlSmall = $thumbSmall['0'];
 	0